Monday, December 7, 2020

 For this reason I say to you, her sins, which are many, have been forgiven, for she loved much; but he who is forgiven little, loves little” (v.47 NASB).

-The contrast too stark to ignore.
-A Pharisee and a harlot.
-The Pharisee is self-righteous, the harlot is self-loathing.
+The contrast, too stark to ignore.
+A Pharisee and a pariah.
+The Pharisee is self-righteous, and the woman is self-loathing.
 She recognizes her sins and grasps her need for cleansing and forgiveness.
-The Pharisee only recognized that he is much more righteous than she.
-Surely, if Jesus truly was a prophet, He would not let this woman touch Him.
+The Pharisee only acknowledges that he is much more righteous than she.
+Indeed, if Jesus truly was a prophet, He would not let this woman touch Him.
 The lesson that Jesus teaches in this passage is that it is not our outward pretensions, but the inner motives of our heart that matters to Him.
-He loved both very much; only one displayed her love for Him.
-Those who have been forgiven much loves much.
+He loved both the woman and the Pharisee very much; only one displayed love for Him.
+Those who have been forgiven much love much.

 This is what Advent is about.
 That silent night, in a stable in Bethlehem, the Son of God came to redeem the lost—those captives to sin.
 Each and every one of us needs this redemption.
-Will we acknowledge our fallenness and realize how much He has given us and love Him much in return?
+Will we acknowledge our fallenness, realize how much He has given us, and love Him much in return?

 The Master is at Simon’s house I overheard them say